TITLE 77: PUBLIC HEALTH

 B) Protocols ensuring that physician direction and voice orders to EMS vehicle personnel and other hospitals participating in the System are provided from the operational control point of the Resource or Associate Hospital;

-C) Protocols ensuring the voice orders via radio and using telemetry shall be given by or under the direction of the EMS Medical Director or the EMSMD's designee, who shall be either an ECRN, or physician; and
+C) Protocols ensuring that the voice orders via radio and using telemetry shall be given by or under the direction of the EMS MD or the EMS MD's designee, who shall be either an ECRN or physician;

-6) Quality improvement measures for both adult and pediatric patient care should be performed on a quarterly basis and be available upon Department request; ambulance operation and System training activities, including but not limited to monitoring training activities to ensure that the instructions and materials are consistent with United States Department of Transportation training standards for EMTs and Section 3.50 of the Act; unannounced inspections of pre-hospital services; and peer review;
+7) The plan shall also include quality improvement measures for both adult and pediatric patient care shall be performed on a quarterly basis and be available upon Department request; ambulance operation and System educational activities, including, but not limited to, monitoring educational activities to ensure that the instructions and materials are consistent with national EMS education standards for EMTs and Section 3.50 of the Act; unannounced inspections of pre-hospital services; and peer review.

-A) The process that will facilitate problem identification, evaluation and monitoring in reference to patient care and/or reporting discrepancies from hospital and pre-hospital providers;
+A) The process that will facilitate problem identification, evaluation, patient care gaps, disease/injury surveillance, and monitoring in reference to patient care and/or reporting discrepancies from hospital and pre-hospital providers;

-B) A copy of the pre-hospital reporting form;
+D) A copy of the evaluation tool for the short reporting form, if used, pre-hospital reporting form; and

-C) A sample of the information and data to be reported to the Department summarizing System activity (see Section 515.350 of this Part);
+E) A sample of the required information and data submitted by the provider to be reported to the Department summarizing System activity (see Section 515.350).

-8) Operational policies that delineate the respective roles and responsibilities of all providers in the System regarding the provision of emergency service, including:
+9) Operational policies that delineate the respective roles and responsibilities of all providers in the System regarding the provision of emergency service, including policies identified in Appendix D.

-12) The responsibilities of the EMS Medical Director;
+12) The responsibilities of the Alternate EMS MD.

 1) There are no critical or monitored beds available in the hospital; or